-- " The award should apply to the whole range of food on offer. - If this is not possible, the Food for Life Served Here standards must initially cover the hot food offer, with a plan in place (including timescales) for the remainder of the offer to comply when possible. - " Special dietary meals can be excluded but it must be clearly communicated that the award does not apply to these.
+- " The certification should apply to the whole range of food on offer. - offer, with a plan in place (including timescales) for the remainder of the offer to comply when possible. - " Special dietary meals can be excluded but it must be clearly communicated that the certification does not apply to these.

-An award can cover more than one hospital site, if they:
+A certification can cover more than one hospital site, if they: